 New prescriptions the pharmacy receives directly from your doctor's office.
 After the pharmacy receives a prescription from a health care provider, it will contact you to see if you want the medication filled immediately or at a later time.
 It is important that you respond each time you are contacted by the pharmacy, to let them know whether to ship, delay, or stop the new prescription.

 Refills on mail-order prescriptions.
-For refills, please contact your pharmacy 15 days before your current prescription will run out to make sure your next order is shipped to you in time.
+For refills, please contact your pharmacy 15 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.